 - Children should report bullying incidents to available staff or someone who they can trust.
-In cases of serious bullying, the incidents will be recorded by staff on CPOMs and investigated initially by the class teacher, followed by the following individuals if an incident is not resolved team leader, inclusion leader, deputy Headteacher and ultimately the Headteacher.
-Any incident will be logged and passed immediately to the team leader who will ensure this matter has been resolved. - Parents must report any bullying incidences using to the class teacher in the first instance. - In serious cases, parents will be informed and will be asked to come in to a meeting to discuss the problem. - The bullying behaviour or threats of bullying will be investigated and the bullying addressed. - Appropriate feedback will be given to the parent reporting the bullying in a timely manner. - The school accepts that any child could display bullying behaviour and as a school we have a moral imperative to help those doing so to change their behaviour. - If necessary and appropriate, external agencies will be consulted to provide support.
+In cases of serious bullying, the incidents will be recorded by staff on CPOMs and investigated initially by the class teacher, followed by the following individuals if an incident is not resolved: Pastoral Lead, Deputy Headteacher and ultimately the Headteacher.
+Any incident will be logged and passed immediately to the DSL/DDSL who will ensure this matter has been resolved. - Parents must report any bullying incidents to the class teacher in the first instance. - In serious cases, parents will be informed and will be asked to come in for a meeting to discuss the problem. - The bullying behaviour or threats of bullying will be investigated and the bullying addressed. - Appropriate feedback will be given to the parent reporting the bullying in a timely manner. - The school accepts that any child could display bullying behaviour and as a school we have a moral imperative to help those doing so to change their behaviour. - If necessary and appropriate, external agencies will be consulted to provide support.